tsoj/ecs_prototype/README.md

     };
     a.createComponent<Position>(Position{ 0.2, 0.3 });

-You can replace the `Position` struct with any data structure you wish to use.
+You can replace the `Position` struct with any data structure that you wish to use.

 ##### Remove a component from an entity:
     a.removeComponent<Position>();